anagelberg/MovieJar-server/README.md

 If you would like to run this app locally to store your data:

 1) This app requires a TMDB API Key.
 Register here.
-2) Create a database in MYSQL2 Work bench.
+2) Create a database in MYSQL Work bench.
 3) Install dependencies:

    ```